 - Developing and delivering a curated resource centre that includes a comprehensive collection of mentoring literature, tools, and training

 To grow the mentoring movement in Canada, our work must be informed from the ground up.
-CMP’s partnership efforts will focus on building a national network of mentoring organizations.
+MENTOR Canada’s partnership efforts will focus on building a national network of mentoring organizations.
 We will leverage existing networks and learn from their successes by:

 - Facilitating knowledge transfer among providers, mentoring partnerships and academics